 Look at the clock after answering 30 questions (you should have used around 23 min).

 Review the unanswered/marked MCQs & answered MCQs with the Options you chose: only after you have completed the timed group of questions (Check out how to use the Mark option to tackle the difficult/confusing FMGE MCQs in the section below).

 Resist the urge to complete the FMGE as soon as possible & make sure you have answered all the 300 questions.

 Tackle the pacing & the difficulty levels of the FMGE MCQ (The Best Time Management Tips for FMGE MCQs):

-Challenging part of the exam is the pacing through the questions with variable levels of difficulty: Take only 45 seconds to answer each question.
+The challenging part of the exam is the pacing through the questions with variable levels of difficulty (Take only 45 seconds to answer each question).

 Leave the difficult questions unanswered.

 Don’t linger too long over a tough question → otherwise, you will have to rush through answers to the upcoming easier questions & lower your confidence (Educational researches tell us that students tend to spend the most time on questions they get wrong).